 A UK Pension Scheme established a collaborative development partnership with Berkeley Homes to construct two multi-storey residential buildings, providing a total of 249 private rental units.
 The development is located at a former retail park site on St Albans Road in Watford.
 JLL oversees asset delivery on behalf of the UK Pension Scheme.

-Daikin’s Ambient Loop heat pump solution delivers high-efficiency, low carbon hot water, heating and cooling
+Daikin’s Ambient Loop heat pump solution delivers high-efficiency, low carbon domestic hot water and heating for UK Pension Scheme

 The UK Pension Scheme is committed to leading the way in delivering world-class sustainability in its developments, to minimise the carbon footprint of its assets and to create genuinely sustainable living spaces where residents and communities can flourish.

-Air Cool Engineering Service & Maintenance (ACE) was approached by JLL and Berkeley Homes during the first week of the Covid pandemic to discuss The Exchange project.
-Having a long association with Daikin, ACE’s Kevin McLeod proposed a mix of multi-scroll Applied air source heat pumps combined with Altherma water source (WS ) heat pumps.
-This Applied and Residential product combination helps tenants live more sustainably and saves energy.
+Air Cool Engineering Service & Maintenance Ltd (ACE) was approached by JLL and Berkeley Homes during the first week of the Covid pandemic in 2020, to discuss The Exchange project.
+Having a long association with both Daikin and Berkeley Homes over many successful developments, ACE’s Kevin McLeod met with Daikin to look at their new Altherma water source (WS) heat pump system coupled with their applied air source heat pumps.

 Multi-storey solution

 Set in 1.6 acres of green space, The Exchange takes inspiration from the area’s printing and paper industry heritage.
-Each studio or apartment is equipped with its own Altherma WS heat pump providing heating, cooling and domestic hot water.
+Each studio or apartment is equipped with its own Altherma WS heat pump providing domestic hot water, heating, and the possibility of cooling at a later date if required.

 The ambient loop system will minimise heat loss throughout the building, keeping running costs low